databricks/databricks-sql-nodejs/CONTRIBUTING.md

 1. Update the [CHANGELOG](CHANGELOG.md) with details of your changes, if applicable.
 2. Add any appropriate tests.
 3. Make your code or other changes.
-4. Follow code style: `npm run prettier:fix`
+4. Follow code style: `npm run prettier:fix; npm run lint:fix`
 5. Review guidelines such as
    [How to write the perfect pull request][github-perfect-pr], thanks!